Frequently asked questions

 Margaret Cribb Early Learning operates from 7:30am to 5:30pm, Monday to Friday.
 The centre is closed for two weeks between the Christmas and New Year period and for all public holidays.

 What are your fees?

 Is there an enrolment fee?

-There is no enrolment fee, however upon accepting an enrolment at the centre, families are required to pay a bond.
-This is equivalent to two weeks’ full fees (as per the number of days enrolled) and is held during your child’s time at the centre and returned when care is ceased and all financial obligations have been met.
+There is no enrolment fee.
+Upon accepting an enrolment at the centre, families are required to pay two weeks’ fees in advance (as per the number of days enrolled) to secure their position.

 Will I receive any discount from the government?

 Child Care Subsidy may be available for eligible families.
 Please contact the Department of Human Services for more details and to apply.

 How long will I be on the Waiting List for?